rederyk/coso/docs/FONT_GENERATION_SUMMARY.md

 ## Overview

 Successfully generated 5 custom LVGL fonts with emoji support for ESP32-S3 project using `lv_font_conv` CLI tool.
+Note: These generated C files are not currently checked into `src/`; rerun the scripts if you need them.

 ## Generated Files